 - Split loans (fixed and variable rates)

-Borrowers who bundle their home loan with an ANZ transaction account and credit card can take advantage of interest rate discounts, waived fees and a range of other features.
+Borrowers who bundle their home loan with an ANZ transaction account and credit card may also be able to take advantage of interest rate discounts, waived fees and a range of other features.

-Some ANZ home loans also come with introductory interest rate offers and interest rate discounts.
+Some ANZ home loans also come with introductory offers and interest rate discounts.